 The micro network service is a multi-cloud service networking solution which works across public and private environments.

 The micro network provides multi-cloud capability and builds a large scale flat network over which all services can communicate with each other.
-It makes use of our proxy, router, tunnel and network packages in go-micro to product global routing across any environment.
+It makes use of our proxy, router, tunnel and network packages in go-micro to produce global routing across any environment.

 The network generates a routing table based on the local service registry and shares this amongst nodes.
 It builds in a router and proxy so any request made to any network node can be routed across the global network.
 It prioritises local routing first and can range up to 3 hops in a chain if needed.